k8ssandra/k8ssandra-operator/docs/content/en/contribute/_index.md

 ```

 ## Updating Dependencies
-Updating library, i.e., module dependencies requires updating `go.mod`.
+Updating libraries, i.e., module dependencies, requires updating `go.mod`.
 This can be done by running `go get`.

 Suppose we have a dependency on `github.com/example/example` at v1.0.0 and we want to upgrade to v1.1.0.
 This can be done by running `go get "github.com/example/example@v1.1.0"`.